callum-hart/mono/docs/final_draft.md

 Prefixing the class with a special character is a subtle change, but buys us a few things.
 Firstly it’s easy to identify and thus differentiate *btn from other classes.
 It’s clear that *btn is a common component and modifications should be made carefully.

 Secondly it adds a layer of protection.
-The special character needs to be escaped, which makes it harder to accidentally override btn since its selector is more verbose: button.\*btn vs button.btn.
+The special character in the selector needs escaping, which makes it harder to accidentally override since the selector is more verbose: button.\*btn vs button.btn.

 ***